Single Point Mooring (SPM) Systems Explained: Types and Components

 - Continuous offshore cargo transfer

-- Enhanced safety during adverse weather
+- Enhanced safety during adverse weather conditions

 These benefits make SPM systems a preferred solution for many offshore export and import terminals worldwide.